Fabienne Keller

-Fabienne Keller (born 20 October 1959 in Sélestat, Bas-Rhin) is a French politician who has been serving as a Member of the European Parliament since 2019.
+Fabienne Keller (born 20 October 1959) is a French politician who has been serving as a Member of the European Parliament since 2019.
 She was previously the mayor (UDF) of Strasbourg, France, from March 2001 to March 2008.

 Education

 Keller studied at the École Polytechnique (X 1979) and the National School of Rural Engineering, Water and Forestry.
 She also graduated with a Masters in Economics from Berkeley.
-She undertook her military service in the intelligence service of the Mediterranean navy and remains a reserve Lieutenant Commander.
+Keller undertook military service in the French Navy, at the Mediterranean Maritime Prefecture in Toulon.
+She remains a reserve corvette captain.

 Early career

 Keller began her career at the Ministry of Agriculture between 1985 and 1988 and was responsible for the management of the French cereal market, moving on to the Ministry of Finance (Treasury Department), where she was responsible for funding agriculture and fisheries.

 In 1989, Keller was appointed CEO to the CIAL bank (Crédit Industriel d'Alsace Lorraine), and then, in 1996, General Manager of Crédit Commercial de France (CCF), which she left in 2001, the year of her election as mayor of Strasbourg.